-What: The BlueConic LinkedIn connection allows you to enrich LinkedIn with data from BlueConic in order to target audiences on LinkedIn.
+What: The BlueConic LinkedIn connection allows you to enrich LinkedIn with data from BlueConic to target audiences on LinkedIn.
 You can export segment data to more effectively reach matched audiences with digital advertising.
 This connection supports batch export of BlueConic segments (server-to-server matched audience sync).

-With the LinkedIn connection you can export profiles to create matched audiences in LinkedIn Advertising using a batch run.
+With the LinkedIn connection, you can export profiles to create matched audiences in LinkedIn Advertising using a batch run.

 About BlueConic: The BlueConic customer data platform harnesses the data required to power the recognition of an individual at each interaction, and then synchronizes their intent across the marketing ecosystem.

 Why: By sending segmentation and user profile property data to LinkedIn, you can more effectively reach matched audiences with digital ads on LinkedIn.
 Target any contact in your CRM with server-to-server sync.
 With this capability, you can stop targeting entire segments of visitors who are not a good fit for your advertising campaigns.